 Module Configuration#

-moon uses the moon.mod.json file to identify and describe a module.
+moon uses a module file to identify and describe a module.
+The legacy format is moon.mod.json,

-For the most up-to-date and complete JSON schema, please check moon's repository.
+and the new format is moon.mod.
+For full JSON schema, please check moon's repository.

 Name#